Regulation

 13. Omitted cases

-2. PwC will collect the following personal data:
+2. PwC will collect the following personal data

 i.
 Full name;

 ii.
-E-mail;
+Email;

 vii.
 Curriculum Vitae (PDF format).

-i. registration and participation of team members;
+a Registration and participation of team members;

 7. PwC undertakes not to process personal data for purposes other than those specified.

-9. In accordance with the legislation on Personal Data Protection, data subjects may exercise their rights of access, rectification, erasure, opposition, limitation and portability by requesting this in writing, by email to pt_consulting_recrutamento@pwc.com or to the email address pt_pt_data_office@pwc.com, or through our Privacy Portal, and must, in any case, prove their identity and specify the right or rights they wish to exercise.
+10. In accordance with personal data protection legislation, data subjects may exercise their rights of access, rectification, erasure, objection, restriction, and portability by submitting a written request via email to pt_consulting_recrutamento@pwc.com or pt_pt_data_office@pwc.com, or through our Privacy Portal.
+In all cases, they must provide proof of identity and specify the right or rights they wish to exercise.

-10. Team members also have the right to lodge a complaint with the competent supervisory authority.
+11. Team members also have the right to lodge a complaint with the competent supervisory authority.

-16. Contacts
+15. Contacts

 Registration form